naung9/general-isgm-cheattools/HRMSSubmitElectron/README.md

 # HRMS Submit Tool Electron Application
 ## Note For Contributors
 1. Do not use js or css from CDNs
-2. If you need to depend on external libraries e.g Bootstrap, please download the files.
+2. If you need to depend on external libraries e.g Bootstrap, please download the files and copy them into `static` folder.
 3. Make changes only to static folder.
 Please do not touch app.js
 ## Requirements
 1. Node JS Stable